hashicorp/pandora/docs/generating-a-go-sdk.md

 ## Note

-This project **is a work-in-progress** - whilst the individual components work end-to-end - at this point these are several (intentionally) not automatically integrated and there are several manual steps involved.
+This project **is a work-in-progress** - whilst the individual components work end-to-end - at this point these are (intentionally) not automatically integrated and there are several manual steps involved.

 In addition, at the current time only Resource Manager service are supported - although we plan to support Microsoft Graph and the Resource Manager Data Plane API's in the future.